lih/WiQEE-pages/lexicon.md

 After the builtin has run, the contents of the requested object can be found at the top of the stack.

+### `redirect`

+Given a resource name and a quote, executes the quote, redirecting its output to the resource.

 String-Indexed Dictionaries
 ---------------------------

 ### `empty`

 Pushes the empty dictionary onto the stack.

-### `vocabulary`

-Pushes the active dictionary, that contains all defined variables, on top of the stack.

 ### `insert`